 “To alleviate the discomfort of sinus pressure from an infection, I recommend regular saline nasal irrigation.
 This simple technique helps clear nasal passages, reduce congestion, and ease pressure.
 It’s a safe and effective way to lessen the symptoms and promote sinus drainage,” advises Dr. Goldman.

 “Applying a warm, moist cloth over your sinuses several times a day can also be beneficial.
 The warmth helps open the nasal passages, reduces the pressure, and provides relief from pain.”

 This bacterial infection inflames the throat and tonsils, making it painful to swallow.
 You or your child may also have a fever and swollen lymph nodes.
 Left untreated, some children with strep throat will develop a bumpy red rash known as scarlet fever.
 If you or your child get strep throat, you’re contagious until the fever is gone and you’ve taken antibiotics for at least 12 hours.

 Norovirus is a stomach bug that causes diarrhea, vomiting and stomach cramps.
 Some people call it a “stomach flu”— but a flu strain doesn’t actually cause this illness.
 Still, noroviruses (there are many types) are highly contagious and difficult to kill.
 Noroviruses can linger for weeks on surfaces like countertops and doorknobs, too.

 You’re most contagious when you’re throwing up, experiencing diarrhea or in the few days after symptoms ease.
 Unfortunately, you can infect others for two weeks or longer, even when you feel better.

 Depending on the illness, you or your child may need treatments like antibiotics or antivirals.
-See a healthcare provider if these symptoms occur:
+If any of the following symptoms occur, you should make an appointment with a healthcare provider: